 Yes.
-If you’re still exercising outdoors despite the cold weather, a scarf over your mouth and nose is a good idea.
-You might want to go for something lightweight and breathable rather than a big woolly scarf, like a bamboo scarf or a microfibre neck warmer, which can double up as a sweatband when the weather warms up.
+For anyone exercising outdoors despite cold weather, a scarf over your mouth and nose is a good idea.
+You might want to go for something lightweight and breathable rather than a big woolly scarf, like a bamboo scarf or a microfibre neck warmer.
+These could double up as a sweatband when the weather warms up.

 How is #Scarfie going to help people?
 Shouldn’t you be spending your time doing other things?